wayfair/wayfair.github.io/src/docs/managing-dependencies.md

 https://app.renovatebot.com/dashboard#github/<ORG_NAME>/<REPO_NAME>
 ```

 > 💡 If you've already committed a valid `renovate.json` configuration file to your project, and still don't see a Dependency Dashboard issue automatically filed / updated according to your specified schedule, make sure the [Renovate App](https://github.com/apps/renovate) and `renovate` bot user have been granted [access to your repository](https://github.com/apps/renovate/installations/new).
-If you are the administrator of a GitHub organization, you can optionally [enable the Renovate App](https://docs.renovatebot.com/getting-started/installing-onboarding/#hosted-githubcom-app) for all repositories, allowing for more seamles monitoring of Renovate installations across your org.
+If you are the administrator of a GitHub organization, you can optionally [enable the Renovate App](https://docs.renovatebot.com/getting-started/installing-onboarding/#hosted-githubcom-app) for all repositories, allowing for more seamless monitoring of Renovate installations across your org.

 ## Troubleshooting Renovate